imeckler/mote/README.md

 2. If you don't or aren't, do what the script does:
   - First install [cabalparse](https://github.com/imeckler/cabalparse) and
     make sure it's on your path.
-  - Install `slick` via cabal install:
+  - Install `mote` via cabal install:

     ```bash
     git clone https://github.com/imeckler/auto.git